PostHog/posthog.com/contents/blog/0-to-hero.md

 A note on terminology: I've used the word "users", but for B2B software, I'd treat this as "organizations".
 The numbers are a little approximate, but what matters is each stage and the sequence of goals that you must achieve, in the given order.

-## How we got to 10 users / checked that the product actually functioned
+## How we got to 10 then 50 users / checked that the product actually functioned then made sure people could self serve

 This was the hardest part.